mantishK/wormhole/README.md

 **Create and configure database**
 Create a database named `wormhole`.
-Modify `wormhole/config/dbconn.go`.
-Assign variables `dbUserName` and `dbPass` with your database username and password respectively.
+Modify `wormhole/storage/mysql.go`.
+Assign variables `s.userName` and `s.pass` with your database username and password respectively.
 *Note: Modify `dbIp` if you are not running database on localhost.

 **Install and run**